-- Process tofu, yogurt, 2 tablespoons oil, 1/2 teaspoon salt and 1/4 teaspoon black pepper in food processor (or blender) with regular blade until smooth.
+- Meanwhile process tofu, yogurt, 2 tablespoons oil, 1/2 teaspoon salt and 1/4 teaspoon black pepper in food processor (or blender) with regular blade until smooth.
 (No need to clean out bowl from grating potatoes).
 Set aside.

 - Heat another skillet/saute pan on stove on medium heat.

-- Thinly slice red onion and break apart bunapi mushrooms.
-Saute onion in 1 tablespoon olive oil for 2 minutes then add mushrooms and saute until browned another 2-3 minutes.
+- Thinly slice the red onion and rough chop or break apart the mushrooms.
+Sauté the onion slices in 1 tablespoon olive oil for 2 minutes then add mushrooms and cook until browned for another 2-3 minutes.
 Add 1/4 teaspoon salt and 1/8 teaspoon black pepper.
 Then deglaze pan with white wine and allow liquid to evaporate.
 Transfer mixture to a bowl and return skillet to heat.

 - Add 1 tablespoon oil and chopped beet greens to skillet and let greens wilt for about 1 minute then transfer them to the bowl with onions and mushrooms.